 While the GMAC does not list specific GMAT eligibility criteria for taking the exam, there are a few pertinent factors to keep in mind before applying for the examination.
 We have listed all the relevant factors below:

+Nationality as a factor is also not a factor that hinders the eligibility for GMAT exam.
 The GMAT has no limitations set down with regards to your nationality, you can appear for the GMAT regardless of the country you come from.
 However, you need to carry proof of your nationality at the time of the exam.
 This means that you have to produce valid, government authorised identification proof.
 It is important to note that these ID requirements vary from country to country.
 Hence, it is essential for you to go through the ID requirements based on your location before you apply for the exam.

 Your academic performance isn’t taken into account when you want to appear for the GMAT.
 However, business schools and universities value consistent or excellent academic performance over poor, inconsistent academic performance.
 With exceptional grades, your chances of getting into business school are higher.
 Additionally, your chance of securing a scholarship also increases with better grades.